TOURS AND TRAVELS: A DAY IN AGRA with Tajmahal

-The white marble celebrates every nuances of nature, and changes color according to the time of the day, based on the moonlight or sunshine, hitting its surface.
+The white marble celebrates every nuance of nature, and changes colour according to the time of the day, based on the moonlight or sunshine, hitting its surface.

 The minarets and the domes with the different jewels used in the construction lends a very romantic aura to the place.

 However, the Taj Mahal is not the sole attraction in the city of Agra.
 This city is famous for its notable Mughal era architecture evident in the structures and monuments like the Agra Fort and Fatehpur Sikri.

 The Agra Fort had been commissioned by the Mughal Emperor Akbar the Great in the year 1565.
 Also known as the Red Fort, this monument encompasses structures like the Moti Masjid, the Diwan- e- Khas, the Diwan- e- Aam, Khas Mahal, Jahangir’s Palace, Shish Mahal and the MusammanBurj.

 Fatehpur Sikri is also from the same period of time.
 Akbar had built Fatehpur Sikri, at a distance of 35 kilometres away from the city of Agra and had shifted his capital there.
 However, eventually, he again had to relocate his headquarters back to the Agra Fort, due to the shortage of water.

 Currently, the majestic Buland Darwaza has become a tourist attraction at Fatehpur Sikri.
 Akbar’s tomb, Jama Masjid, these are also some of the places which can be visited during your Agra tour.

 The Mankamashwar Temple is an ancient Shiva temple, located in the old city, is also another tourist attraction.
 Other places for sightseeing in Agra would be the Keetham Lake, MehtabBagh and Ram Bagh, which happens to be the oldest Mughal Garden in India, built during the time of Babur.